-Over the year to 31 December 2023 the funds used in the Plan's Cash fund (an "inadvertent" default arrangement) saw investment returns of 4.53%, or a gain of £45.30 for every £1,000 invested respectively.
+Over the year to 31 December 2024, the funds used in the Plan's Cash Fund (an "inadvertent" default arrangement) saw investment returns of 5.17%, or a gain of £51.70 for every £1,000 invested respectively.

-The Trustee is satisfied that the fund has performed in line with its objectives.
+The Trustee is satisfied that this fund has performed in line with its objectives.